zhaoyul/aposd-vs-clean-code/README.md

 Ah, yes.
 The `PrimeGenerator`.
 This code comes from the 1982 paper on [*Literate Programming*](https://www.cs.tufts.edu/~nr/cs257/archive/literate-programming/01-knuth-lp.pdf) written by Donald Knuth.
 The program was originally written in Pascal, and was automatically generated by Knuth's WEB system.
 I translated it to Java.

 Of course this code was never meant for production.
 It's clearly a pedagogical exercise.
 It appears in a chapter named *Classes*.
-I used it as a demonstration for how to partition a large and messy legacy function into a set of smaller classes and functions.
+I used it as a demonstration for how to partition a large and messy legacy function into a set of smaller classes and methods.

+**JOHN:**

+It sounds like we may disagree not just on software design, but also on teaching pedagogy.
+In my experience, when students see example code they assume it is "good" in every way, and they will emulate it (in every way).
+If we want to
+teach people how to write production code, then our examples should appear as close as possible to the way we think production code should appear.
+In any case, can you clarify (a) in what ways you would like readers to emulate this example in production and (b) in what ways they should *not* emulate the example (if there are any)?
+(Note: if you can answer questions (a) and (b) more precisely in your preceding comment, I think I can live without the digression into teaching pedagogy).

+**UB:**

 Knuth's original code was also never meant for production.
 It too was a pedagogical example.
-It was one big monolithic functionm that not only generated prime numbers but also printed them in columns and pages with page numbers.
+It was one big monolithic function that not only generated prime numbers but also printed them in columns and pages with page numbers.

+**JOHN:**

+I disagree: I think that Knuth intended for his approach to be used for production code.
+(We are really off in the weeds here...)

+**UB:**

 In the chapter I extracted three classes from that function: `PrimePrinter`, `RowColumnPagePrinter` and `PrimeGenerator`.